NinjaCoder90/Design-Pattern-Facade/README.md

 Facade: Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.
-Facade defines a higher-level interface that makes the subsystem easier to use.

 ##PROBLEM
 Imagine that you must make your code work with a broad set of